Connection, Trust, and Love The Difference Between Espoused Values and Deep Emotion

 Entrepreneurs wanting to work in a commercial way, but taking account of, or dedicated to benefitting society, have demonstrated great ingenuity in creating structural arrangements to encompass their purpose.
 One of my two favorite examples concerns Ted Barber and Amber Chand who established Prosperity Candle as a social enterprise, and a nonprofit (Prosperity Catalyst) working in harmony to create entrepreneurial opportunities for women in areas of conflict and distress across the world.
 As Ted says, “The idea is that candles are often given to brighten someone’s day or life, and they’re utilitarian, but also symbolic.”

 Another ‘new economy’ venture is Ramblers Way set up by Tom and Kate Chappell (founders of Tom’s of Maine), making and selling sustainable wool clothes.
 Founded in 2009, their family owned company lives sustainability through stewarding human and natural resources, creating local jobs and breathing life into the country’s textile industry.
 Commenting on how entrepreneurs are changing the world, Tom wryly said to me, “the entrepreneur is today’s Senator of America.”
+I am sure if you asked the Chappells if their two businesses were based on Connection, Trust, and Love, they’d say ‘yes’.
+That’s a challenge: go ahead ask them!

 In addition, new forms of enterprise are being created to meet the demand for organizations that want to change the world through business.
 Sometimes they are described as hybrid companies.
 A low-profit limited liability company (L3C) is one new type of company designed to attract private investments and philanthropic capital in ventures designed to provide a social benefit.
 The Benefit Corporation is a type of for-profit corporate entity, that includes positive impact on society, workers, the community and the environment in addition to profit as legally defined goals.
+Ventures like these are rewriting the rules of business.

 In these times of changing corporate structures, there are examples of nonprofits converting themselves into for-profit companies.
 In such cases, the nonprofit distributes its assets to charity or to the state, in accordance with its certificate if incorporation and nonprofit law.
 Then it will be treated as being dissolved, and a new company would be established.
 Couchsurfing.com, for example, was originally a nonprofit and is now a for-profit, earning its revenue from the website, while still being free to members.